sabberworm/jStarbox/Readme.md

 ## Events

-### starbox-value-changed
-The “starbox-value-changed” event is fired after the user has clicked to rate.
-The handler is given the rated value as the first parameter after the event.
-Return a value here to set it as the new average.

 ### starbox-value-moved
 Is triggered whenever the user has moved the mouse cursor.
 This does not always represent a change in the visible value though this behaviour might change in the future.